vegaprotocol/documentation/docs/api/bridge/interfaces/IMultisigControl.md

 **IMultisigControl**

-Implementations of this interface are used by the Vega network to control smart contracts without the need for Vega to have any Ethereum of its own.
+Implementations of this interface are used to control smart contracts without the need for a network to have any Ethereum of its own.

 ## SignerAdded